jp7fkf/stm32lib_hal/sht3x/README.md

-# STM32 library for SHT3x Temperture and Humidity sensor
+# STM32 library for SHT3x Temperature and Humidity sensor

 ## Usage
 - Create instance of Sht3x.